infiniflow/finity/docs/articles/references/sql_syntax.md

 * method
     The name of the index method to be used.
 For example, knn index choices of vector column(ex: embedding(float, 128)) are `IVFFlat`, `IVFSQ8` and `Hnsw`.
 * column_name
-    The name of a column to create an index on. // TODO shenyushi: multiple columns denote what ?
+    The name of a column to create an index on.
 * expression
     An expression based on one or more columns of the table.
 The expression usually must be written with surrounding parentheses, as shown in the syntax.
 However, the parentheses can be omitted if the expression has the form of a function call.
 * index_parameter